Help Me... I'm Possessed

 Help Me...
-I'm Possessed is a 1974 American horror film directed by Charles Nizet, written by Bill Greer and Deedy Peters, and starring Greer, Peters, Lynne Marta, and Dorothy Green.
+I'm Possessed is a 1974 American psychological horror film directed by Charles Nizet, written by Bill Greer and Deedy Peters, and starring Greer, Peters, Lynne Marta, and Dorothy Green.

 Cast

 Production

 The film was shot in 1971 under the working title Nightmare at Blood Castle.

 Release

 In November 2021, the American Genre Film Archive (AGFA) released the film on Blu-ray in a triple-feature set along with Carnival of Blood (1970) and Night of the Strangler (1972).